puppetlabs/puppet-docs/source/puppet/5.5/lang_data_abstract.md

 * An Integer or Float represents the seconds passed since the Unix epoch
 * `default` is used in ranges and represents infinity as the maximum floating point value, either negative (as the `from` value of a range) or positive (as the `to` value)

 A `Timestamp` range with either end defined as `default` (infinity) is an _open range_, while a range with both ends defined as an exact timestamp is a _closed range_.
-Range values can be negative.
+Range values can be negative, and the range is inclusive.

 The `Timestamp` type is not enumerable.